MinaProtocol/mina/rfcs/0011-ban-scoring.md

 ## Prior art

 There is existing code in Coda to maintain a set of peers banned by IP address in `banlist_lib`.
-It will be superseded this RFC and RFC 0010 are implemented.
+It will be superseded when this RFC and RFC 0010 are implemented.

 See the discussion above of how Bitcoin computes ban scores.